unifyai/orchestra/README.md

 ## Secrets / Environment Variables

-Use `.env.example` as the starting point for local development and create a local `.env` with the values appropriate for your environment.
+Use `.env.example` as the starting point for the minimal local API/database setup.
+Use `.env.advanced.example` if you need the broader hosted/platform configuration surface.
 VSCode will usually load `.env` automatically, but you may need to configure your IDE or shell to do the same.

 ## Running the tests